Skip to content

 def test_codegen_raises_error_for_unsupported_language():

-"""Test that unsupported language raises ValueError."""
+"""Test that an unsupported language raises ValueError."""

 pass